The leaf space of a multiplicative foliation: Multiplicative subbundles of the tangent space .

-We will see that under certain conditions, the space $G/S$ inherits a groupoid structure over $P/S$.
-If the foliation is regular, we will get a Lie groupoid $G/S\rr P/S$.
-We start by showing that the structure maps $\s$, $\tg$, $\mathsf i$ induce maps on $G/S$.
+We will see that if $S$ is complete with some additional properties, then the space $G/S$ inherits a groupoid structure over $P/S$.
+If the foliations are simple, we will get a \emph{Lie} groupoid $G/S\rr P/S$.
+We start by showing that the structure maps $\epsilon$, $\s$, $\tg$, $\mathsf i$ \emph{always} induce maps on $G/S$.